robsann/robsann/README.md

 # Cybersecurity Projects
 ## [Azure Sentinel (SIEM) Attack Map](https://github.com/robsann/AzureSentinelSIEMAttackMap)
-- Configured an exposed Windows 10 VM in Azure to monitor failed RDP login attempts from Global Attackers using Azure Sentinel (SIEM).
+- Configured an exposed Windows 10 VM in Azure to monitor failed RDP login attempts from Global Attackers using Microsoft Sentinel (SIEM).
-- Configured a Windows 10 VM with Firewall disabled and RDP (3389) port open and used a custom PowerShell script to extract metadata from Windows Event Viewer and forward it to a 3rd party API to get geolocation data.
+- Windows 10 VM has Firewall disabled and RDP port (3389) open.
+A custom PowerShell script extracted failed login events from the Event Viewer's Security Log, forwarded them to a third-party API to get geolocation data, and generated a log file (`failed_rdp.log`) with geolocation and event data.
-- Configured a custom log on Log Analytics workspaces on Azure to ingest custom logs containing geographic information (latitude, longitude, state, and country) and extracted the fields using Kusto Query Language (KQL) to map geo data into Azure Sentinel.
+- Created a custom table (`FAILED_RDP_WITH_GEO_CL`) using `failed_rdp.log` in Log Analytics Workspace on Azure containing geographic information (latitude, longitude, state, and country) and event information (workstation name, account name, and IP address ) and queried the table to extract the custom fields from RawData using Kusto Query Language (KQL).
-- Configured an Azure Sentinel (SIEM) workbook to display global attack data (failed RDP login attempts) on the world map according to physical location and magnitude (count) of attacks.
+- Configured a Microsoft Sentinel (SIEM) workbook to display Global Attackers' data (failed RDP login attempts) on the world map according to physical location and magnitude (count) of attacks using Kusto Query Language (KQL) to query the data from the `FAILED_RDP_WITH_GEO_CL` table.
+-
 ## [LimaCharlie (EDR) Telemetry](https://github.com/robsann/LimaCharlieEDRTelemetry)
 - Windows 11 (Target) with Virus & Threat Prodection disabled, Sysmon and LimaCharlie (EDR) Sensor installed.
 - Ubuntu Server (Attack) with Sliver, a Command & Control (C2) framework by BishopFox.